animeshsahoo1/WhiteBox/pathway/orchestrator/README.md

 ## API Endpoints

-The Strategist is integrated into the main FastAPI server (`reports-api`):
+The Strategist is integrated into the main FastAPI server (`unified-api`):

 | Endpoint | Method | Description |
 |----------|--------|-------------|